 In the meantime the Pakistan Muslim League-Nawaz (PML-N), which enjoys a majority in parliament, has nominated ex-oil minister Shahid Khaqan Abbasi as interim prime minister.

-The top court ousted Sharif on Friday after an investigation into corruption allegations against him and his family, bringing his historic third term in power to an unceremonious end.
+The top court ousted Sharif Friday after an investigation into corruption allegations against him and his family, bringing his historic third term in power to an unceremonious end and briefly plunging the nuclear-armed nation into political instability.

-It said the assembly would meet at 3:00 pm Tuesday (1000 GMT) for the "election of the Prime Minister".
+It said the assembly would meet at 3:00 pm Tuesday (1000 GMT) to elect a prime minister.

-The younger Sharif -- who is chief minister of the country's most populous province of Punjab -- has so far been unscathed by the corruption allegations engulfing his brother's family.
+The younger Sharif -- who is chief minister of the country's most populous province of Punjab -- has so far managed to remain unscathed by the corruption allegations engulfing his brother's family.